yanchooy/spamfilter/README.md

 16)	**Calculate accuracy**, we will use number of correctly classified messages divide by total number of classified message.
 17)	To count number of correctly classified messages, we can loop through test dataframe and compare ‘label’ column with ‘predicted’ column, for each row that is equivalent, then increment correct count by 1

-## Checking outliers and limiations of algorithm
+## Checking outliers and limitations of algorithm
 There are 14 messages that were not classified correctly, detailed analysis and visualisation were done for 3 messages to understand the cause of misclassification.

 ![word_not_found](https://github.com/yanchooy/spamfilter/assets/109457905/e1505a65-45e2-4f41-ac3a-f588883f2d0b)